oasis-tcs/sarif-spec/Workflow.md

 in a revised Working Draft (with the next revision number).
 In that case, the Editors
 will:

-    1. Copy the provisional draft (say, `sarif-v1.0-wd02-provisional.docx`) to a file with the correct name for the next Working Draft (in this example, copying `sarif-v1.0-wd02-provisional.docx` to `sarif-v1.0-wd02.docx`).
+    1. Accept all change-tracked changes in the provisional draft (for example, `sarif-v1.0-wd02-provisional.docx`), and remove all comments.

-    2. Accept all change-tracked changes, and remove all comments.
+    1. Modify the document metadata in the provisional draft so that the correct document identifier (in this example, `sarif-v1.0-wd02`) appears in the document footer.

-    3. Modify the document metadata so that the correct document identifier (in this example, `sarif-v1.0-wd02`) appears in the document footer.
+    1. Copy the provisional draft  to a file with the correct name for the next Working Draft (in this example, copying `sarif-v1.0-wd02-provisional.docx` to `sarif-v1.0-wd02.docx`).

-    4. Rename the provisional draft to the next version number (in this example, renaming `sarif-v1.0-wd02-provisional.docx` to `sarif-v1.0-wd03-provisional.docx`).
+    1. Rename the provisional draft to the next version number (in this example, renaming `sarif-v1.0-wd02-provisional.docx` to `sarif-v1.0-wd03-provisional.docx`).

 1. This process will be documented in the file `Workflow.md` in the repository.